-11. What constitutes a teaching appointment, and what type of letter does SSHRC require from my university regarding my appointment?
+What constitutes a teaching appointment, and what type of letter does SSHRC need from my university about my appointment?

 If you are currently teaching any courses at a university, you must upload a letter from a university official confirming that you do not hold a tenure or tenure-track position, that is, a permanent faculty position or a faculty position leading to permanency.

-12. Should my conference presentation be listed as a refereed or non-refereed contribution?
+Should I list my conference presentation as a refereed or non-refereed contribution?

 It can be listed as a refereed contribution only if it meets the criteria for being refereed.
 Refereed contributions have gone through the merit review process before publication or presentation.
 A refereed work has been assessed in its entirety (i.e., has not been assessed merely on the basis of an abstract or extract).